dergovic45/unit-testing-first-test/README.md

   });
 });
 ```
-- Now you can update the scripts section in package.json with the following
+- Now you can update the "scripts" section in package.json with the following
     - `"test": "jasmine"`
     - This will allow you to run jasmine with a simple `npm test`
 - With everything set up you can execute jasmine with either `npm test` or `npx jasmine`
 - If you reached this point you will see "No specs found", this is because jasmine only checks for .js files